 - Lump Sum Heart Attack, Stroke, Restoration

-What is the difference between a Hospital Indemnity Insurance plan and a Hospitalization plan?
+What is the difference between Hospital Indemnity Insurance and Hospitalization plans?

 Nothing, Hospital Indemnity Insurance is sometimes called Hospital insurance or Hospitalization insurance.
-Either way, these are plans that pay you a specific cash benefit amount when you experience hospital confinement, or you’re admitted to the hospital.
+Either way, these plans pay you a specific cash benefit amount when you experience hospital confinement or are admitted to the hospital.